kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 ### Feature request

 I, as a WebService tester using Katalon Studio, want my test to be more robust against possible flakiness of the AUT server.
-I want the `WS.sendRequest` keyword less sensitive against the temporary errors of the AUT server.
-I want the keyword to retry getting the target URL silently.
+I want the `WS.sendRequest` keyword to retry getting the target URL silently.

 ## Built-in Web Server as testbed